What follows is my own attempt to describe the manuscript as I understand it so far. I am not a scholar, and much of this remains uncertain.

 The air below was cold and dry, strangely preserved.
 Among fragments of carved capitals and fallen slabs, we noticed a narrow niche in the wall, concealed behind rubble.
 Inside it lay a wooden chest, darkened by age, its iron fittings corroded but intact.
 When we opened it, we found a manuscript wrapped in brittle cloth: thick parchment leaves, dense with ink, written in a careful but unfamiliar hand.

 Unsure of what we had found, I later spoke with a teacher of mine, a man deeply versed in medieval texts.
 When I showed him photographs of the manuscript, his reaction was immediate and serious.
 He told me that, following scholarly convention, it ought to be called Codex Gruitcurtis, after the Latinized name of the place where it had been preserved.
-He believed the text could be slowly and methodically translated from its strange language (it wasn’t Latin as I thought at first, but apparently an ancient form of French), and offered—almost with excitement—to help me begin the work.
+He believed the text could be slowly and methodically translated from its strange language and offered—almost with excitement—to help me begin the work.

 We never got the chance.